FreeCAD/FreeCAD/src/Tools/bindings/readme.md

     * `TwinPointer`: The pointer type of the twin C++ class.
     * `Include`: The header file where the C++ class is declared.
     * `Namespace`: The C++ namespace of the class.
     * `FatherInclude`: The header file for the parent class.
+For `.pyi` inputs this is inferred from the parent class stub when possible; specify it only for nonstandard includes.
     * `FatherNamespace`: The C++ namespace for the parent class.

     _(Additional keys can be added as required by the binding generator.)_